Arthur Black (Liberal politician): Parliament

-Black spoke out in 1930 against a proposal by the Labour Chancellor of the Exchequer Philip Snowden, to end the duty of imported lace.
+Black spoke out in 1930 against a proposal by the Labour Chancellor of the Exchequer Philip Snowden, to end the duty on imported lace.
 Although describing himself as a free trader, Black said that the end of the duty would be a "serious matter" for both workers and investors in the industry.
 He denied that the duty had led to higher prices, in the United Kingdom, saying that keen competition in the domestic market had prevented this.

 Charitable works

 In 1935 Black donated a building known in Nottingham as 'Springfield' to the National Children's Home, and some ten years later he donated a further home called 'South Bank'.
-The Sir Arthur Black Charities in Nottingham continues to bear his name, awarding between £11,000 and £15,000 annually to causes in Nottingham in the years 2005 to 2009.
+The Sir Arthur Black Charities in Nottingham continue to bear his name, awarding between £11,000 and £15,000 annually to causes in Nottingham in the years 2005 to 2009.